 You can convert any image into a printable image by changing the Line Type through the Layers Panel.
 If you want to convert mutiple layers to print together, you can use the Flatten tool from the Layers panel.

 The Cricut image library contains Printable images which are pre-designed with decorative patterns.
 They come onto the design screen ready to Print Then Cut.
-They show up in the Layers panel as a single layer and have a printer icon as the line type, indicating the image will be printed on your home printer, then cut on the Cricut Explore machine.
+They show up in the Layers panel as a single layer and have a printer icon as the line type, indicating the image will be printed on your home printer, then cut on the Cricut Explore or Maker machine.

 You can find printable images by clicking on the Filters icon and checking the box marked “Printables.”
 Select a printable image (it will have a small printer icon), add it to your canvas, and then click “Make It” to Print Then Cut.